AST-Grounded Critic Loop for Documentation Maintenance¶

 Constrain doc generation to the code's Abstract Syntax Tree, retrieve only the dependency neighbourhood, and loop a separate critic over the structural diff until convergence.

-The Composition¶
+The composition¶

 graph TD